andyOR/Analytics-with-SAS/README.md

 ## Chapter 6.
 Proc Statements and Operations II

 ### This chapter deals with proc appends, proc merge, and proc SQL.
+Proc SQL helps for data processing from remote server using SAS environment

+### a.
+Proc Append for joining datasets
+### b.
+Proc merge for merging datasets
+### c.
+Proc SQL